Jacarte/tawasco/README.md

 # This repo contains cache-timing and side-channel based attacks for WebAssembly

 The idea is to have POC for attacks on the two Wasm execution scenarios: in the browser and backend based.
+We code the attacks in Rust and we compile them to Wasm.

-In the following gif we show how the Spectre POC (in the same binary) works on exfiltrating data from the host.
+In the following gif we show how the Spectre POC (in the same binary) works on exfiltrating data.
 This same mechanism can be use to violates the CFI, as shown un [Swivel](https://arxiv.org/abs/2102.12730).

 ![gif](/docs/video.gif)